rschmehl/vplot3d/README.md

 ## Adding geometry objects

-Several geometrical primitives and objects can be generated.
+Once initialized, the following geometrical primitives and objects can be added to the SVG canvas.
+Please refer to the examples to see how to do this.

 ### Points

+Uses an [SVG marker](https://jenkov.com/tutorials/svg/marker-element.html) to depict the arrowhead.

 ### Lines and circular arcs

 ### Vectors and arc measures

+Uses [SVG markers](https://jenkov.com/tutorials/svg/marker-element.html) to depict the point.
+To precisely meet the target point with the tip of the arrowhead, the line part of vectors or arc measures are shortened,

 ### Polygons